-Japanese beetles can decimate otherwise healthy rose bushes, and they feed on nearly 300 other species of plants, as well.
-These beetles begin their month-long feeding and mating frenzy around mid- to late June, defoliating our prized plants.
-Japanese beetles generally stick to a 1- to 2-mile area if the food source and egg-laying conditions are favorable.
-A single Japanese beetle won’t do a lot of damage but they generally congregate in larger groups, working from the top of a plant downward and preferring to feed on plants in full sun locations.
+Japanese beetles generally stick to a 1 – 2 mile area if the food source and egg-laying conditions are favorable.
+A single Japanese beetle won’t do a lot of damage.
+But they generally congregate in larger groups.
+They work from the top of a plant downward and preferring to feed on plants in full sun locations.

-Beetles overwinter in this grub stage, moving deeper yet into the soil to withstand any cold weather and becoming inactive when the soil temperature drops below 50 degrees.
+Beetles overwinter in this grub stage, moving deeper yet into the soil to withstand any cold weather.
+They become inactive when the soil temperature drops below 50 degrees.
 Many birds such as starlings, common grackles and crows will eat grubs in heavily infested areas.
-A sure sign of infestation is a large flock of starlings digging up the grubs with their long, pointed bills or crows pulling up small pieces of turf as they dig and search.
+A sure sign of infestation is a large flock of starlings digging up the grubs with their long, pointed bills.
+O r crows pulling up small pieces of turf as they dig and search.
 Moles, shrews and skunks will also feed on grubs.

 There are chemical methods of killing both the grubs and adults; however, we prefer using safe, natural methods of combating these destructive pests.
 These natural methods are easy to use, work quickly, and don’t harm the environment.